ClassicUO/classicuo-web/packages/web/docs/players/1_faq.md

 ### Why do I need to login using Discord?

-Primarily authentication helps us prevent cheating as shard owners can choose to ban people via Discord account rather than just an IP which can be easily changed.
+Primarily, authentication helps us prevent cheating as shard owners can choose to ban people via Discord account rather than just an IP which can be easily changed.

 In the future we have plans to store user profiles in the cloud, so you can go to any device and keep your same macros, scripts, hotkeys from device to device.

 ### Will there be an assistant like Razor?